European market potential for speciality coffee

-The sharp growth of the European market for specialty coffees has been partly driven by continuous growth of out-of-home consumption.
+The sharp growth of the European market for speciality coffees has been partly driven by continuous growth of out-of-home consumption.
 Coffee shops in European cities lead the way in introducing sophisticated, high-value varieties to consumers.
-The growing demand for specialty coffee follows the growing consumer interest in how coffee is brewed, as well as where, how and by whom the coffee was grown.
-It has therefore become essential for specialty coffee producers to tell the story behind their coffee, its origin and the other environmental and social aspects around it.
+The growing demand for speciality coffee follows the growing consumer interest in how coffee is brewed, as well as where, how and by whom the coffee was grown.
+It has therefore become essential for speciality coffee producers to tell the story behind their coffee, its origin and the other environmental and social aspects around it.

 Contents of this page

 The global coffee trade recognises two main markets for coffee beans: the commodity market and the speciality market.

 The commodity market mainly offers bulk coffee produced in high volumes and of standard quality.
 The commodity market is highly price-oriented, following the international C-market price.
 Certification is increasingly being used in this market as an entry requirement, due to stricter sustainability protocols of European roasters and retailers.
 The leading certification schemes in the mainstream market are 4C, Rainforest Alliance/UTZ, Starbucks’ C.A.F.E.
 Practices and Nestlé’s AAA Sustainable Quality Program.

 The speciality market is still a niche market.
 In comparison with the commodity market, it offers higher prices for coffee exporters handling lower volumes of higher-quality coffee beans.
 Speciality coffee most often refers to Arabica, which has a smoother, more aromatic and more flavourful taste than Robusta.
 Most speciality coffees are Arabica cultivars, of which Typica and Bourbon are the most widely known.
 Although recent industry efforts aim to create a common language of quality for Robusta, in part to deliver speciality Robusta quality, high-quality Robusta is not yet widely available.